nosada/check-aur-pkg-version/README.md

 # check-aur-pkg-version
 Compare version of AUR package, which are maintained by given maintainer, with upstream on GitHub.

-Using systemd user service and timer (available by adding `--user` to `systemctl`), result of version comparison will be posted everyday at 12:00.

 ## Usage:
 See `python check-aur-pkg-version --help`: